Multimodal Markup Document Models for Graphic Design Completion: Details on Our Experiments and Additional Results

 \section{Details on Our Experiments and Additional Results}

-We convert structured graphic design documents to SVG format, as described in \cref{sec:our_representation,sec:markupdm_setup}.
-We show in \cref{tab:appendix_svg} the element tags and their corresponding attributes used in the experiments.
+We convert structured graphic design documents to SVG-based format, as described in \cref{sec:our_representation,sec:markupdm_setup}.
+We show in \cref{tab:tags_and_attributes} the element tags and their corresponding attributes used in the experiments.
+For some experiments, we also use the custom attribute of \emph{caption} for the image elements, which is used to store the description of the image.

 For graphic design completion, we use the top-$p$ sampling with $p\!=\!0.9$ for generation.
-We set the maximum number of new tokens to 10 for attribute value completion, 50 for text completion, and 278 for image completion (256 for the image tokens, 2 for the special tokens, and 20 for the image width and height).
+We set the maximum number of new tokens to 10 for attribute value completion, 50 for text completion, 280 for image completion (256 for the image tokens, 4 for the special tokens, and 20 for the image width and height), and 350 for instruction-guided element completion.

-We provide additional image reconstruction results in \cref{fig:appendix_image_reconstruction} and design completion results in \cref{fig:appendix_completion_results_1,fig:appendix_completion_results_2} by MarkupDM (SC1-7B).
-We set the temperature to 2.0 to generate more diverse outputs for the font type completion.
+We provide additional image reconstruction results in \cref{app:fig:image_reconstruction}, text completion results in \cref{app:fig:text_completion}, and image completion results in \cref{app:fig:image_completion} by MarkupDM using StarCoderBase-7B.
+We also provide additional qualitative results for instruction-guided graphic design completion in \cref{app:fig:instructed_completion}.

 [1]{ \frame{ } } [1]{ \figqa{ldm-vq-f16_pred_#1}& \figqa{ldm-vq-f16-ft-part_pred_#1}~~& \figqa{ldm-vq-f16-ft-part_pred_rembg_#1}& \figqa{ldm-vq-f16-ft-part-rgba_pred_#1}& \figqa{target_#1}\\[-1.5mm] }